oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 notification about and then it queries to receive notifications.
 The query can request a blocking wait - this will put the calling application thread to sleep until new notifications are received.

-The list of all events is provided by the enumerator ::xet_sysman_event_type_t.
+The list of all events is provided by the enumerator ::zet_sysman_event_type_t.
 Before registering to receive an event from this list, the application should first check if it is supported for a specific class of devices (devices with the same device ID).
 This is achieved using the function
-::xetSysmanEventsGetProperties() and looking at the array ::xet_event_properties_t.supportedEvents[::xet_sysman_event_type_t] for each event.
+::zetSysmanEventsGetProperties() and looking at the array ::zet_event_properties_t.supportedEvents[::zet_sysman_event_type_t] for each event.

-For events supported on a given device, the application uses the function ::xetSysmanEventsRegister() to register to receive notifications.
+For events supported on a given device, the application uses the function ::zetSysmanEventsRegister() to register to receive notifications.
-It can stop notifications at any time using the function ::xetSysmanEventsUnregister().
+It can stop notifications at any time using the function ::zetSysmanEventsUnregister().

-Finally, the application uses the function ::xetSysmanEventsListen() to get a list of new notifications that have occurred since the last time it checked.
+Finally, the application uses the function ::zetSysmanEventsListen() to get a list of new notifications that have occurred since the last time it checked.

-The application can choose to block for events by setting timeout to ::XET_EVENT_WAIT_INFINITE or it can set to zero if it wishes to get the current status without blocking.
+The application can choose to block for events by setting timeout to ::ZET_EVENT_WAIT_INFINITE or it can set to zero if it wishes to get the current status without blocking.

 The event notifications are returned as a bitfield of event types.
 It is up to the application to then enumerate the corresponding device properties to determine where the events occurred if that is required.

-When calling ::xetSysmanEventsListen(), the application can request that the status be cleared.
+When calling ::zetSysmanEventsListen(), the application can request that the status be cleared.
 The driver will return the current status and clear it internally.
 The next call to the function will return no notifications until new events occur.
 If the application does not request that event list be cleared, subsequent calls to this function will show the same notifications and any new notifications.

-The first argument of ::xetSysmanEventsListen() specifies the SMI handle for the device on which event notifications wish to be received.
+The first argument of ::zetSysmanEventsListen() specifies the SMI handle for the device on which event notifications wish to be received.
 However, this can be set to NULL in order to query event notifications across all devices for which the application has created SMI handles.
 When querying across multiple devices, it is suggested not to request event status clearing.
 In this way, the application can know when any event has occurred and can then make individual requests to each device, this time requesting that the event status be cleared.